efabless/caravel_user_project/docs/source/roundtrip.rst

 	git checkout -b <my_branch>
 	git push -u origin <my_branch>

-4. Now that your git environment is setup, it's time to setup your local environment
+4. Now that your git environment is setup, it's time to setup your local environment.
+(NOTE: docker is a prerequisite to setting up your environment)

 .. code:: bash